Home Warranty Code Upgrades: Does Coverage Include Bringing Systems to Code?

 1. Know Your Contract Before a Crisis Hits

-Review your home warranty exclusions section thoroughly before a repair ever comes up.
-Understand exactly what your plan's "code upgrade" cap is—or confirm that there isn't one.
+Review your contract's exclusions thoroughly before a repair ever comes up.
+Use our guide on how to read a home warranty contract to spot code-related language and understand exactly what your plan's "code upgrade" cap is, or confirm that there isn't one.

 2. Appeal Denied Claims in Writing